GodErlich/gnubg-llm/README.md

-this code uses gnubg module to create "agents" that each agent can play differently against gnubg.
+this code/library uses gnubg module to create "agents" that each agent can play differently against gnubg. it will be used by other developers to research different agents by themselves and let them play with each other this is just an infrastructure for research.

 we want the ability to initialize an agent. agent will get as input this: